Introduce Vietnamese weasel coffee and its unique appeal.

 The coffee beans are collected from the weasel droppings, but the final product has been cleaned and processed.
 So there is no poop in your cup of coffee, which is a good start to consider should you try weasel coffee in Vietnam.

-Making normal beans is a simple technique.
+Making regular beans is a simple technique.
 Vietnamese coffee is made by hand-picking ripe coffee cherries, washing them to remove dirt, and removing any poor cherries (dried, small pip, unripe).
 The pips are removed from the flesh of the eligible cherries in grinders, and the beans are fermented in tanks for 24 to 36 hours.
 They will then be dried on racks in a house, protected from the sun, rain, and insects, and roasted until a dark brown hue has developed.

 There are coffee-loving “Civets” tea